Otto Fönnekold: Squadron leader and death

 On 14 April 1944, II.
 Gruppe moved to an airfield at Chersonesus at Sevastopol where they were based until 9 May.
 On 19 April, Fönnekold was appointed Staffelkapitän of 5.
 Staffel of JG 52 when its former commander, Batz, was appointed Gruppenkommandeur of III.
 Gruppe of JG 52.
 The Gruppe was transferred to Huși at the Prut River on 27 May 1944.
 There, on 30 May, Fönnekold became an "ace-in-a-day" when claimed seven Bell P-39 Airacobra fighters and a single Yak-1 fighter shot down near Tudora and Iași.
 Included in this figure are three claims over P-39 fighters from 129 GvIAP (Guards Fighter Aviation Regiment—Gvardeyskiy Istrebitelny Aviatsionny Polk).
 On 9 July, aerial combat with two Yakovlev Yak-9 fighters resulted in a forced landing of his Messerschmitt Bf 109 G-6 (Werknummer 163564—factory number) near Iași.

 On 29 August, III.
 Gruppe relocated to an airfield at Budak, present-day Budacu de Sus and part of Dumitrița.
 Fönnekold claimed three United States Army Air Forces (USAAF) North American P-51 Mustang fighters shot down near Luieriu (Lövér) on 31 August.
 Later that day, he was bounced during his landing approach at Ssaß-Budak by P-51 fighters.
 One of the .50 caliber projectiles penetrated his heart while taxiing his Bf 109 G-6 (Werknummer 441931) "black 9".
 He was succeeded by Heinrich Sturm as commander of 5.
 Staffel.
 Fönnekold was buried on the cemetery at Ssaß-Budak.
+Posthumously, he was promoted to Oberleutnant (first lieutenant).